Propagating Knowledge Updates to LMs Through Distillation: Results

-Furthermore, simply prepending the correct entity name (third row) in front of each element of the random transfer set decreases perplexity substantially.
+Furthermore, simply prepending the correct entity name (third row) in front of each element of the random transfer set decreases the perplexity substantially.
 This further shows that distillation is able to inject the definition even in the presence of a noisy transfer set.
-Moreover, it contributes more evidence that distillation is not learning facts from the sentences in the transfer set.
+This also suggests distillation is mainly injecting information in the definition sentence, not the information in the transfer set.